 At Beaumont Children's Hospital, we provide a complete spectrum of teen eating disorder treatment options, ranging from a comprehensive outpatient program to the BRIDGE, which spans both intensive outpatient care and partial hospitalization.
 Our experienced, caring interdisciplinary team includes:

 The Hough Center for Adolescent Health uses a collaborative, "no blame" approach based on the Maudsley program that involves you and your child, providing you with techniques to navigate the daily recovery process.
 Each adolescent is encouraged and empowered to take an active role in his or her recovery.

-Our teen eating disorder treatment programs include a weekend camp and a weekly outpatient group for adolescents and their parents.
+Our teen eating disorder treatment programs include an intensive, weekend treatment program and a weekly outpatient group for adolescents and their parents.
 These programs are designed to support the nutritional and emotional recovery of the adolescent, often without the need for hospitalization or residential treatment.

 Other teen eating disorder recovery services provided at the Hough Center include:

 Needs-based scholarships are available for Parent-Coaching and/or Adolescent Skill-Building Groups.
 Call 248-594-3142 for more information.

 Intensive Weekend Program for the Treatment of Eating Disorders